xonsh/xonsh/CONTRIBUTING.rst

 Branches and Releases
 =============================
-Mainline xonsh development occurs on the ``master`` branch.
+Mainline xonsh development occurs on the ``main`` branch.
 Other branches may be used for feature development (topical branches) or to represent past and upcoming releases.